Astronomy and Astrophysics

 Hours: 24L

-A literature study that develops methods and skills applicable to research in the physical sciences, with an emphasis on communication, including writing proposals and reports, and delivering presentations.
-This course is intended for students in the final year of the Astronomy & Astrophysics Major.
-Students are required to attend the weekly departmental colloquia and G2000 talks.
+A guided research project that develops methods and skills applicable to the physical sciences, with an emphasis on communication, data analysis, and applied computing.
+This course is intended for students in the final year of the Astronomy & Astrophysics Major or students in the third or fourth-year of the Astronomy & Astrophysics Specialist program.
+Students are required to attend the weekly departmental colloquia or seminars.
 Not eligible for CR/NCR option.

 AST425Y1 - Research Topic in Astronomy

 A research project done in consultation with an individual staff member in the Department leading to a detailed written report and oral presentation.
 This course is intended for students in the final year of the Astronomy and Physics specialist program.
 Students must enrol with the Undergraduate Secretary of the Department.
 Enrolment is guaranteed only for specialist students with at least a B+ average in program courses and requires identifying a supervisor.
+Others who wish to take AST425Y1 should consult the course coordinator or the undergraduate chair.
 Not eligible for CR/NCR option.

 Prerequisite: AST320H1, two of AST325H1/ AST326Y1, PHY324H1, PHY350H1, PHY354H1, PHY356H1, PHY357H1, PHY358H1, PHY407H1/ PHY408H1, PHY450H1, JPE395H1